Master of Engineering in Particle Technology

 Four of these courses are taught in the fall semester and two in the spring semester.
 In addition, students take six credits in the form of relevant approved electives.
 The capstone is the industrial internship (6 credits), which is performed at one of a number of participating companies.

 The program is administered by the Department of Chemical and Biomolecular Engineering, and the courses are taught by department faculty, including Professors of Practice with many years of industrial experience working in particle technology.
-The program has gone through several stages of committee approval, and final approval is expected by the Faculty Senate in February 2014.
-This would allow the program to be launched in fall 2014, so applications for admission are now being considered.

 Applicants must have a bachelor’s degree from an accredited four-year college or university.
 This degree may be in chemical engineering, mechanical engineering, civil engineering, environmental engineering, chemistry, materials science or physics disciplines.
 The following materials are required to be included with the application: recent GRE scores (but subject test not required), three letters of recommendation (at least one from a professor), a resumé outlining academic and work experience, and a statement of purpose.
 In addition, international applicants must provide evidence of English proficiency (a recent TOEFL or IELTS score) if English is not their first language.